Kojo200/Guild-Quest-Adventure/my-game/README.md

 - `npm run dev` — start the dev server at `localhost:5173`
 - `npm run build` — generate a production build in the `dist` folder
 - `npm run preview` — preview the production build locally
+- `npm run electron:build` — generate a production build in the `dist` folder

 If everything goes well, you should see this: